13Cubed/SharpAbeebus/README.md

 # SharpAbeebus

-**SharpAbeebus is a modern C# .NET 8 rewrite of the original Python 3 [SharpAbeebus](https://github.com/13Cubed/SharpAbeebus) GeoIP lookup utility.
+**SharpAbeebus is a modern C# .NET 8 rewrite of the original Python 3 [Abeebus](https://github.com/13Cubed/Abeebus) GeoIP lookup utility.
 It utilizes [ipinfo.io](https://ipinfo.io) services.
-This program is very useful for parsing email headers, log files, and any other arbitrary data for IPv4 addresses, and then obtaining GeoIP data for each of those addresses.**
+This program will parse email headers, log files, and any other arbitrary data for IPv4 addresses, and then obtain GeoIP data for each of those addresses.**

 For any given file(s), SharpAbeebus will: